ChrisAkridge/Supermarket/Documentation/Functional Spec.md

 | Holiday Shopping Season (Thanksgiving to Christmas)   | 1.5        |
 | Post-Holidays (December 26 to December 31)            | 1.0001     |

 The time used is the current system time and time zone.
-At each launch, if a network connection is available, the game checks the real current time against the system time, and if there's a large discrepancy (more than 1 minute either way), the user is chided, but the effect still takes place.
+At each launch, if a network connection is available, the game checks the real current time against the system time, and if there's a large discrepancy (more than 1 hour either way), the user is chided, but the effect still takes place.
 The time check also occurs if a large (30 second or more) timeskip is detected.
 If no network connection is available, the time check does not occur.

 The time of day multiplier changes in the first second of the time period.
 For instance, Drive Time starts at exactly 5:00:00pm each day.
 The time of year multiplier changes at midnight on the first day in the period and lasts until 11:59:59pm on the last day in the period.